|Tim Roufs||extended search|

 So that's the way life is.

-Day comes, day comes, and you do your regular work.
+Day comes -- day comes -- and you do your regular work.
 You enjoy that, doing stuff.
 You enjoy seeing what work you've done in the past.
 Pile that wood and sell it, get your money, and then cut some more.
 You work regular, you know your duties when you're logging, cutting, and helping with piece-cutting.

-If you do neat work, you work is well liked.
+If you do neat work, your work is well liked.
 If you do poor work, you're not deeply interested with your work.
-When you do it right and clean, which is required when you go out into the woods to do your work, the people speak about that.
+When you do it right and clean -- which is required when you go out into the woods to do your work -- the people speak about that.
 They say, "He does wonderful work.
 His logs are well trimmed, well piled, and the load is well done, straight.
 He's not sultry with his work.
 He's very active."

 So that's why I try to do it right.
-I feel that I should do it right if I'm going to do it at all, or I should not try.
+I feel that I should do it right if I'm going to do it at all -- or I should not try.
 But if I try, I'll do my work right.
 By trying, you're taking care of yourself.

-That's half of the life.
+That's half of life.
 It reflects to you that they know they're satisfied with your work and you don't owe anybody anything.
 What you got paid for, you already earned, so you feel that you earn it honestly.
 If the work is only half done, why you think they overpaid you.
 But if you're paid in full and you've done your full duty, then you both feel good about it.